-4.2 PERFORMANCE SECURITY
+1.27 PERFORMANCE SECURITY

-The Proposer must be able to obtain and maintain in full force and effect, throughout the term of the Agreement a performance guarantee equivalent to six (6) months of operating expenses of two million dollars in the form of cash or letter of credit or performance security bond.
+The Proposer must be able to obtain and maintain in full force and effect, throughout the term of the Agreement a performance guarantee equivalent to six (6) months of operating expenses in the form of cash or letter of credit or performance security bond.
 If the Proposer is a governmental entity, the County will waive the performance bond requirement.
 Proposer shall describe how they meet this requirement if different from the option below.